Frequently Asked Questions

-- Adopt a manufacturing code of conduct and work toward the incorporation of this code into applicable contracts with licensees.
+- Adopt a manufacturing code of conduct and work toward the incorporation of this code into applicable contracts with licensees;

 How do schools obtain lists of factory locations?
 Is it difficult for schools without licensing programs to acquire this information?

-Universities that work through either the Collegiate Licensing Company (CLC) or Licensing Resource Group (LRG) generally authorize these organizations to report the relevant factory disclosure directly to the WRC, which simplifies the process for both the schools and the WRC.
-Schools that license independently provide the data directly, after collecting it from licensees.
-Licensees that do any significant amount of collegiate business and that have licenses or vendor relationships with more than a few schools are in most cases already collecting and supplying this data because they are working with one or more schools that are already members of the WRC or the Fair Labor Association (FLA).
-Thus, for the great majority of licensees, and for many vendors, the decision of a college or university business partner to ask for disclosure does not generate a significant additional burden.
+Universities that work through the Collegiate Licensing Company (CLC), Exemplar, or Fermata generally authorize these organizations to report the relevant factory disclosure directly to the WRC, which simplifies the process for both the schools and the WRC.
+Schools that license independently provide the data directly to the WRC after collecting it from licensees.
+Licensees that conduct any significant amount of collegiate business and that have relationships with more than a few schools are typically already collecting and supplying this data, because they are working with one or more schools that are already members of the WRC or the Fair Labor Association (FLA).
+Thus, for the great majority of licensees, and for many vendors, the decision of a college or university to ask for disclosure does not generate a significant additional burden.

-When a college or university decides to affiliate with the WRC, this affiliation is expressed in the form of a letter from the school’s President or Chancellor, or other official designated by the school, to the WRC stating the institution’s decision to affiliate and its recognition of the three obligations of affiliation: maintaining a manufacturing code of conduct, providing the WRC with factory disclosure information and paying affiliation fees.
+When a college or university decides to affiliate with the WRC, this affiliation is expressed in the form of a letter from the school’s President or Chancellor, or other official designated by the school, to the WRC stating the institution’s decision to affiliate and its recognition of the three obligations of affiliation: maintaining a manufacturing code of conduct, providing the WRC with factory disclosure information, and paying affiliation fees.
 Each college and university also designates a contact person from the administration to serve as the main liaison to the WRC.

 My city (or town, state, school district, etc) just passed an anti-sweatshop purchasing policy.
 Can we affiliate with the WRC?

-The WRC’s budget for the most recent fiscal year was $1,311,000.
-Of the WRC’s total revenue, 45% was from university affiliation fees, 44% from federal and foundation grants, and the remainder from other partners for whom the WRC carries out monitoring work.
-Detailed budget information and audited financial statements from prior fiscal years are always available to affiliate schools upon request.
+The WRC’s budget is currently about $2 million.
+Of the WRC’s total revenue, about 65% comes from university affiliation fees, 25% from federal and foundation grants, and the remainder from individuals and other partners for whom the WRC carries out monitoring work.
+The WRC does not accept contributions from for-profit corporations or from labor unions.
+Detailed budget information and audited financial statements from prior fiscal years are available to affiliate schools upon request.